Mood disorders

 The RANZCP produced a Clinical Practice Guideline on Mood Disorders in 2015 and released an update in 2020.

-In November 2022, a steering group was formed to oversee an external review of the evidence for long-term psychodynamic psychotherapy for the treatment of mood disorders.
+In November 2022, a steering group, Chaired by Prof Bruce Singh, was formed to oversee an external review of the evidence for long-term psychodynamic psychotherapy for the treatment of mood disorders.

 Recent updates